 Timber harvests are not only important for the economic well being of Washburn County, but also for the health and vigor of the forest.
 This includes all aspects of the forest including wildlife, watershed protection, air quality, recreation, and many other noncommercial values.
 Professional implementation of proper forest management and harvest techniques is essential.
 The timber management goal is to produce sustained yields of forest products by scheduling timber sales as close as possible to achieve the average annual allowable cut.
 Compartment reconnaissance information from the Wisconsin Forest Reconnaissance System (WisFIRS) will be used to determine stands where timber cutting is needed.
-Washburn County Forest plans to offer for sale approximately 2,780 acres of new timber sales (excluding salvage operations due to unknown occurrences and re-advertising of defaulted timber sale contracts) in the following timber types in 2019:
+Washburn County Forest plans to offer for sale approximately 2,830 acres of new timber sales (excluding salvage operations due to unknown occurrences and re-advertising of defaulted timber sale contracts) in the following timber types in 2020:

 Aspen 900 acres

-Jack Pine
+Jack Pine 50 acres

 Red Pine

+Red Pine - Regeneration 50 acres

 Northern Hardwoods acres

+Northern Hardwoods - Regeneration 50 acres

 Red Oak

 Red Oak - Regeneration 50 acres

 White Spruce & Balsam Fir 80 acres

 Swamp Hardwood

 White Birch 50 acres

 Other 50 acres